FCP-INDI/fcp-indi.github.io/docs/_sources/user/cpac.rst

 .. code-block:: console

-    cpac run /Users/You/local_bids_data /Users/You/some_folder_for_outputs participant --pipeline_file /Users/You/Documents/pipeline_config.yml
+    cpac run /Users/You/local_bids_data /Users/You/some_folder_for_outputs participant --pipeline-file /Users/You/Documents/pipeline_config.yml

 Finally, to run C-PAC with a specific data configuration file (instead of providing a BIDS data directory):

 .. code-block:: console

-    cpac run /Users/You/any_directory /Users/You/some_folder_for_outputs participant --data_config_file /Users/You/Documents/data_config.yml
+    cpac run /Users/You/any_directory /Users/You/some_folder_for_outputs participant --data-config-file /Users/You/Documents/data_config.yml

 Note: we are still providing the postionally-required ``bids_dir`` input parameter.
-However C-PAC will not look for data in this directory when you provide a data configuration YAML with the ``--data_config_file`` flag.
+However C-PAC will not look for data in this directory when you provide a data configuration YAML with the ``--data-config-file`` flag.
 Providing ``.`` or ``$PWD`` will simply pass the present working directory.
-In addition, if the dataset in your data configuration file is not in BIDS format, just make sure to add the ``--skip_bids_validator`` flag at the end of your command to bypass the BIDS validation process.
+In addition, if the dataset in your data configuration file is not in BIDS format, just make sure to add the ``--skip-bids-validator`` flag at the end of your command to bypass the BIDS validation process.

 The full list of parameters and options that can be passed to C-PAC are shown below: